lumarama/foreachi/src/clean-code/good-name-please.md

     user.userLastName = "Anderson";
     user.userBirthDate = Date.fromString("March 11, 1962");

 Do you see the problem now?
 Word "user" is repeated way too frequently.
-Putting prefix "user" in each class member name was not a good idea.
-It's redundant.
+Putting prefix "user" in each class member is redundant.
 It doesn't make the code more readable.
 Let's fix that:

     class User {
         String firstName;